wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-sql-automated-backup.md

 |**Storage Account**|Azure storage account (the storage account created for the specified VM)|An Azure storage account to use for storing Automated Backup files in blob storage.
 A container is created at this location to store all backup files.
 The backup file naming convention includes the date, time, and machine name.|
 |**Encryption**|Enable/Disable (Disabled)|Enables or disables encryption.
 When encryption is enabled, the certificates used to restore the backup are located in the specified storage account in the same automaticbackup container using the same naming convention.
 If the password changes, a new certificate is generated with that password, but the old certificate remains to restore prior backups.|
 |**Password**|Password text (None)|A password for encryption keys.
 This is only required if encryption is enabled.
 In order to restore an encrypted backup, you must have the correct password and related certificate that was used at the time the backup was taken.|
-

 ## Configuration in the Portal
+You can use the Azure Portal to configure Automated Backup during provisioning or for existing VMs.

+### New VMs
-You can use the Azure portal to configure Automated Backup when you create a new SQL Server 2014 Virtual Machine in the Resource Manager deployment model.
+Use the Azure Portal to configure Automated Backup when you create a new SQL Server 2014 Virtual Machine in the Resource Manager deployment model.

 In the **SQL Server settings** blade, select **Automated backup**.
 The following Azure portal screenshot shows the **SQL Automated Backup** blade.